Adjunct professor in the New York University School of Law, LL.M. (tax) program

 Mr. Wessel earned an LL.M. in taxation from the New York University School of Law in 1985.
 He earned his J.D., cum laude, in 1980 from the New York University School of Law, where he served on the New York University Law Review and was a member of the Order of the Coif.
 He graduated, magna cum laude, in 1976 with a B.S.E. from the University of Pennsylvania, The Wharton School, where he was elected to Beta Alpha Psi.
 He also is an active member of the American Bar Association Section of Taxation where he has served as the Chair of the Corporate Tax Subcommittee on Tax-Free Distributions, a co-chair of the Corporate Tax Subcommittee for Policy and Special Projects, the Chair of the Corporate Tax Subcommittee on Tax-Free Reorganizations, the Chair of the Corporate Tax Subcommittee on Affiliated Group Acquisitions, and a Vice Chair for the Committee on Corporate Tax.
 He regularly speaks on subjects in his practice areas at forums such as: ALI-ABA, the American Bar Association, the Federal Bar Association, and the Practising Law Institute.
 Among his various writings, Mr. Wessel is a principal author of the more than 1,800-page Practising Law Institute work on Corporate Distributions under Section 355.
 He is listed in The International Who’s Who of Corporate Tax Lawyers, The International Who’s Who of Corporate Tax Expert Witnesses, The International Who’s Who of Business Lawyers, Who’s Who Legal: Thought Leaders – Global Elite, Who’s Who Legal: Thought Leader for Corporate Tax, WhosWhoLegal.com, The Best Lawyers in America, International Tax Review’s Expert Guide to the World’s Leading Tax Advisors, The Best of the U.S., and The Washington DC Area’s Best Lawyers.
 Mr. Wessel was selected as a runner-up for Tax Notes’ “Person of the Year” for 2013 and also has been named one of the 30 “Best of the Best” tax advisers in the United States by in-house counsel and his peers in The Best of the Best USA, 2012, 2015, 2017, and 2019.

-Ms. Williams is the recently appointed Branch Chief of Branch #4 in the Office of Associate Chief Counsel (International), IRS.
-Prior to joining the Office of Associate Chief Counsel, Ms. Williams was a senior manager at EY in the International Tax and Transaction Tax Services practice in Washington DC.
-Ms. Williams is a certified public accountant (CPA) and attorney admitted to the State Bar of Georgia.
+Ms. Williams was appointed Chief of Branch 4 in the Office of Associate Chief Counsel (International) at the IRS in 2019.
+Branch 4 has primary jurisdiction over cross-border M&A provisions such as section 245A, 367, 1248 and 7874.
+Prior to joining the Office of Associate Chief Counsel, Ms. Williams was in the International Tax and Transaction Tax Services practice at EY in Washington DC where she assisted clients with international restructurings, including post-M&A integration, tax attribute planning, and international tax accounting matters.
+Ms. Williams is a certified public accountant (CPA) licensed in the District of Columbia and an attorney admitted to the State Bar of Georgia.

 Sarah Downie is an Executive Compensation & Benefits partner in Weil’s Tax Department and is based in New York.
 Ms. Downie advises clients on all aspects of compensation and employee benefits.